RobThePCGuy/Rooting-Samsung-Devices/README.md

 2.  **Odin:** [Patched Odin 3.14.1](https://xdaforums.com/attachments/odin3-v3-14-1_3b_patched-zip.5158507/) (A patched version is often required for custom binaries).
 3.  **Samsung USB Drivers:** [Download from Samsung's Developer Portal](https://developer.samsung.com/galaxy/others/android-usb-driver-for-windows).
 4.  **Firmware Downloader:** [SamloaderKotlin Bifrost](https://github.com/zacharee/SamloaderKotlin/releases).

+### Critical Note for System-as-Root Devices
+> **Please read this section carefully, as it applies to most modern Samsung devices.**
+>
+> When you first install the Magisk app (in Step 4), it may detect and display information about your device.
+If you see a line that says **`Ramdisk: No`**, this is normal.
+It means your device has a **"System-as-Root"** configuration.

+#### What This Means

+> For these devices, Magisk must install itself into the device's `recovery` partition.
+Consequently, one step in this guide becomes the most important part of the entire process:
+>
+> **Step 6 (`Wipe data/factory reset`) is NOT an optional cleanup step.
+It is a MANDATORY and essential part of the Magisk installation.**
+>
+> When you boot into recovery *after* flashing the patched file with Odin and select `Wipe data/factory reset`, you are triggering the script that finalizes the Magisk setup.
+Without this specific step, your device will not be rooted.
+>
+> If you perform this step correctly, you will likely **NOT** see the "Additional Setup Required" pop-up in Magisk at the very end.
+This is a good sign, confirming the installation was successful on the first boot.

 ## Step-by-Step Guide